Backup Compression (SQL Server)

 Applies To: SQL Server 2016

 This topic describes the compression of SQL Server backups, including restrictions, performance trade-off of compressing backups, the configuration of backup compression, and the compression ratio.
+Backup compression is supported on SQL Server 2016 editions: Enterprise, Standard, and Developer.
+Every edition of SQL Server 2008 and later can restore a compressed backup.

 Because a compressed backup is smaller than an uncompressed backup of the same data, compressing a backup typically requires less device I/O and therefore usually increases backup speed significantly.